brianhigh/challenging_data/waddl_to_csv.md

 And the guesses are listed with the most likely encoding, "UTF-16LE", at the the top of the list with a probability of 1.
 Notepad++ showed the same encoding, but added "BOM".

+### Verify UTF-16LE encoding

 We can verify that encoding by checking the first four bytes of the file for the "byte order mark" (BOM).
 For UTF-16, we would expect a two-byte BOM, so checking the next two bytes after that will also let us see the first two-byte character of data.

 ```r